 State Laws and Taxes for Remote Employees

-If you haven't already done so, you'll need to find out where remote employees are working from during the coronavirus emergency.
-Some teleworkers may have moved during this time, and you must document their work locations for state tax purposes.
+If you haven't already done so, you'll need to find out where remote employees are working from.
+Some teleworkers may have moved recently, and you must document their work locations for state tax purposes.

 If you have remote employees in multiple states, you’ll need to check the employment laws and tax laws in each state.
 You will need to know about state income taxes to know when to withhold these taxes from remote employee paychecks.
 Some states, for example, have a 30-day threshold before the employee is required to comply with income taxes different from their state of residence.
 Municipal taxes may also differ depending on the employee's location.

 If you have employees in a state, are you “doing business” in that state?
 The principle behind this is nexus, or connection.
 Nexus is the legal term for whether a state has the power to tax your business.
 This usually means that the business has a physical presence in the state, which can mean property, sales, or employees.
 If a company has its offices in State A and employees working remotely in State B, State B may claim that a part of the company’s income taxes must be paid to that state.

 The tax nexus laws in each state are different.
 Consider getting help from a tax professional or employment attorney who is licensed in the states where you have remote employees to determine your tax responsibilities.

 If the state’s hourly minimum wage rate is higher than the federal rate ($7.25 as of April 2021), you must pay the higher of the two rates.
 The U.S. Department of Labor website can help you learn all state minimum wage laws.

 All states require employers to purchase workers’ compensation insurance and to compensate employees for workplace injuries or illnesses.
 Some states allow you to buy your own workers’ compensation insurance, to purchase the state insurance, or to self-insure.
 The National Federation of Independent Businesses has a state-by-state comparison of workers’ compensation laws.